Kat Von D Is Officially Leaving Her Makeup Company & Will No Longer Be Involved In Any Capacity

 Advertisement

-Von D's role in the company has long been controversial due to rumors surrounding her personal beliefs — namely that she allegedly has a history of anti-Semitism.
-She was also criticized for comments that were interpreted by many to promote the anti-vaxxing movement in 2018.
-Von D addressed those rumors in a YouTube video last March.
+Von D's role in the company has long been controversial due to rumours surrounding her personal beliefs — namely that she allegedly has a history of anti-Semitism.
+She was also criticised for comments that were interpreted by many to promote the anti-vaxxing movement in 2018.
+Von D addressed those rumours in a YouTube video last March.
 "Just to set the record straight from the beginning, I am not anti-Semitic and I am not an anti-vaxxer," she said, before detailing her side of the story.
 Still, many fans weren't convinced and continued to boycott the brand as a result.
-Fans have already started taking to Twitter since the news broke to say they are looking forward to purchasing products "guilt-free" after her departure.
+Fans have already started writing on Twitter since the news broke to say they are looking forward to purchasing products "guilt-free" after her departure.

 With Von D out, KVD Vegan Beauty will continue to offer its existing product range, and will now release new innovations under Kendo.
 “We are fully positioned to continue the brand’s growth and development in both product and marketing," David Suliteanu, Kendo CEO says.
 "We have developed a very strong product pipeline for 2020 and beyond.
 The same Kendo team that made history with KVD Vegan Beauty is ready to do it again.”

-Von D took to Instagram to share the news with her followers, adding that during her tenure, she felt she was able to create a line that made outsiders feel like they had a "place in the beauty world."
+Von D wrote on Instagram to share the news with her followers, adding that during her tenure, she felt she was able to create a line that made outsiders feel like they had a "place in the beauty world."
 She also expressed confidence in Kendo for carrying the KVD legacy.
 The brand did not respond to our request for further comment.

 This is a developing story and will be updated with more information.